MDeLuise/plant-it/README.md

   MYSQL_PORT=3306
   MYSQL_USERNAME=root
   MYSQL_PSW=root
+  MYSQL_ROOT_PASSWORD=root
+  MYSQL_DATABASE=bootdb

   JWT_SECRET=putTheSecretHere
   JWT_EXP=1
-  MYSQL_ROOT_PASSWORD=root
-  MYSQL_DATABASE=bootdb

   USERS_LIMIT=-1 # including the admin account, so <= 0 if undefined, >= 2 if defined
+  UPLOAD_DIR= # path to the directory used to store uploaded images, if on docker deployment leave as it is and change the volume binding if needed

   CACHE_TTL=86400
   CACHE_HOST=cache
   CACHE_PORT=6379

-  TRAFLE_KEY= # put you key here, otherwise the "search" feature will include only user generated species UPLOAD_DIR= # path to the directory used to store uploaded images, if on docker deployment leave as it is and change the volume binding if needed
+  TRAFLE_KEY= # put you key here, otherwise the "search" feature will include only user generated species FRONTEND_URL=http://localhost:3000 # CORS allowed origin
   ```
   Change the properties values according to your system.

 * `deployment/frontend.env`: file containing the configuration for the frontend.
 An example of content is the following:
   ```
   API_URL=http://localhost:8080/api

+  PAGE_SIZE=25

   BROWSER=none
-  PAGE_SIZE=25
   ```
   Change the properties values according to your system.